How to set up syntax highlighting for Gatsby

 • Switch between dark & light mode, change when specific media queries or parent selectors are matched (e.g. high contrast mode)

-• Highlighting inline code with an inline code marker and then using that code marker by writing something like `js»const answer = 42` to get highlighted inline code like const answer = 42.
+• Highlighting inline code with an inline code marker and then using that code marker to get highlighted inline code like const answer = 42.

 Amongst all of this goodness, the feature that I like best is that you can use any VSCode extension that make changes to the syntax highlighting.
 To have nice CSS-in-JavaScript syntax highlighting in VSCode, i use an extension called vscode-styled-components.